 First, Velocity Based Agile is NOT a free-for-all.
 The iterative nature actually requires more discipline, not less.
 It also is NOT the antithesis of traditional management philosophies but instead is an alternative approach with its own vocabulary that needs to be translated into traditional terminology Velocity Based Agile does not mean every release has to go into production.
 You don’t want to move so quickly that you end up being short-sighted, but you also want to avoid being bogged down in waiting until something is “perfect” to be reviewed, and possibly released.
 Instead, Velocity Based Agile requires frequent iterations, with continuous refactoring and improvement to keep the project moving forward quickly.

 If Velocity Based Agile is all about success, what does success look like?
 Here are two examples of how 729 Solutions used Velocity Based Agile to achieve customer happiness.

-We focused on their concept of “if it can be measured, if it can be managed” and helped them understand the importance of estimating, measuring, and tracking their project stories.
-This led to a solid understanding on the management level, with success shown through measured performance.
+We focused on their concept of “if it can be measured it can be managed” and helped them understand the importance of estimating, measuring, and tracking their project stories.
+This led to a solid understanding of the management level, with success shown through measured performance.